kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         .. note::
                 Versions up to 4.2.x forced the mixed mode for devices smaller than 1GiB.
                 This has been removed in 4.3+ as it caused some usability issues.

+                Mixed profile cannot be used together with other profiles.
+It can only be set at creation time.
+Conversion to or from Mixed profile is not possible.

 -l|--leafsize <size>
         Alias for *--nodesize*.
 Deprecated.